All Hollows Eve and Fall Kama

 If there is a month for me that represents kama, it is October.
 I love this month!
 Each day I get up and walk down the tree-lined streets and it is so luminous and yellow and vibrant.
 And yesterday I was standing in the window at the coffee shop looking out at the stream as it tumbled along, with orange and red leaves running just beneath the surface like wild salmon, and I thought, how lucky we are that there’s water all around us, singing constantly, even in winter, when it is just a whisper beneath the ice.

-I started making Halloween altars a few years ago, right after my grandmother died.
-She died at the end of September, so near the end of October I was still missing her and thinking of her a lot.
-The night before Halloween that year, I took my younger son Dawson, who was then 5, to a dramatic reading at the Conservatory of the Legend of Sleepy Hollow.
+Yesterday I was thinking about my grandmother, who died in the end of September at age 101.
+Near the end of October that year I was still missing her and thinking of her a lot and the night before Halloween I took my younger son Dawson, who was then 5, to a dramatic reading of the Legend of Sleepy Hollow.
 Dawson was completely thrilled by Halloween.
 Everything about it—the costumes, staying up late, the visits to other people’s houses—delighted him.
 (One year when he went as a pirate, he got so excited he stood in the middle of the street, threw his pirate hat up in the air, and shouted, “HAPPY HALLOWEEN!!
 TO EVERYBODY!!”)

-Anyway, he was in an excellent mood when we came out of the old building that houses the Conservatory.
+Anyway, he was in an excellent mood when we came out of the old building that housed the reading.
 It was almost dusk and everything was blanketed in a fine mist.

 “Look, Dawson,” I said.
 “Do you see that?”

 We walked down the road, past the bank and the auto supply store, over the bridge above the creek and by the coffee shop where the barristas were making hot cider and chocolate, up the sidewalk to our house.
-The fog moistened and cooled our skin and silver droplets clung to our hair.
+The fog cooled our skin and silver droplets clung to our hair.
 Above us, wild clouds filled the sky.
 We had heard a hurricane was coming, and Halloween might be canceled the next day.
 But we’d spent the morning decorating our house anyway.
-We’d covered the front windows in blue tissue paper and decorated an old branch with black cats and pumpkins and ghosts.
 “If Halloween is canceled, we’ll just invite everyone over for a party,” I said.
 “And we’ll celebrate it that way.”

 “Oh yes!”
 Dawson said.
 “And great grandmother can come!
 It will be much easier for her now that she doesn’t have her walker.”